Erland Pison

-Erland Pison (born 4 October 1974) was a Belgian politician for Vlaams Belang.
+Erland Pison (born 4 October 1974) is a Belgian politician.

-Career

-After completing his lawstudies at the Katholieke Universiteit Leuven, he moved in 1999 to Brussels to start his legal career in public law.
-From 2004 till 2009 he was elected for the Brussels Parliament.
-In November 2004, Pison ran for the presidency of Vlaams Belang but was not elected.
-From 2006 till 2009 he was also elected municipal councillor of Koekelberg.
+After completing his law studies at the Katholieke Universiteit Leuven, Pison moved to Brussels in 1999 to start his legal career in public law.
+From 2004 to 2009 he served in the Brussels Parliament.
+In November 2004, Pison ran for the presidency of Flemish political party Vlaams Belang but was not elected.
+From 2006 to 2009 he was also elected municipal councilor of Koekelberg.
 In 2010 he left politics and the bar of Brussels to study international relations.
 Pison re-entered politics in 2019.
 From 2019 until his dismissal in 2022, he was accredited parliamentary assistant (APA) at the European Parliament.
-Despite his earlier dismissal, Pison applied again for a job at Vlaams Belang, but was refused by the party.

-Controversy

-In 2022, Pison contacted the far-left news site Apache with allegations about his former employer.
-Vlaams Belang denied the allegations and points to Pisons personal and political motivation for the allegations.
-Neither legal proceedings nor journalism could prove any of the allegations thusfar.
+Pison was criticized in 2024 for a 2009 tour of the Flemish Parliament he gave to Russian far-right figure Roman Zentsov and for calling Russia an "ally in the common struggle against the Islamic threat to Europe".